Sequential Bayesian Neural Subnetwork Ensembles: Introduction

-To this end, we propose {\bf Se}quential {\bf Bay}esian Neural {\bf S}ubnetwork Ensembles (\texttt{SeBayS}) with the following major contributions: \begin{itemize} \item We propose a sequential ensembling strategy for Bayesian neural networks (BNNs) which learns multiple subnetworks in a single forward-pass.
-The approach involves a single exploration phase with a large (constant) learning rate to find high-performing sparse network connectivity yielding structurally compact network.
-This is followed by multiple exploitation phases with sequential perturbation of variational mean parameters using corresponding variational standard deviations together with piecewise-constant cyclic learning rates. \item We combine the strengths of the automated sparsity-inducing spike-and-slab prior that allows dynamic pruning during training, which produces structurally sparse BNNs, and the proposed sequential ensembling strategy to efficiently generate diverse and sparse Bayesian neural networks, which we refer to as {\it Bayesian neural subnetworks}. \end{itemize}
+To this end, we propose {\bf Se}quential {\bf Bay}esian Neural {\bf S}ubnetwork Ensembles ({\tt SeBayS}) with the following key contributions: \begin{itemize} \item We propose a sequential ensembling strategy for Bayesian neural networks (BNNs) which learns multiple subnetworks in a single forward-pass utilizing a fully sparse Bayesian framework that embeds sparsity in the posterior from the start of training.
+The approach involves a single exploration phase to find high-performing sparse network connectivity followed by multiple exploitation phases to obtain multiple subnetworks for ensembling. \item We leverage the light-weight dynamic sparsity learning to efficiently generate diverse sparse Bayesian neural networks, which we refer to as {\it Bayesian neural subnetworks}.
+Our approach outperforms current state-of-the-art methods in terms of predictive accuracy, uncertainty estimation, out-of-distribution detection, and adversarial robustness. \end{itemize}